pingcap/blog/2017-07-11-tidbinternal2.md

 ### <span id="sqlarch">Architecture of the SQL Layer</span>

 The previous sections introduce some functions of the SQL layer and I hope you have a basic idea about how to process the SQL statement.
-Actually, TiDB’s SQL Layer is much complicated and has lots of modules and layers.
+Actually, TiDB's SQL Layer is much complicated and has lots of modules and layers.
 The following diagram lists all important modules and the call relation:

 ![Architecture of the SQL Layer](media/sqlarchitecture.png)